 Medical ultrasound has transformed diagnosis and management in all areas of clinical medicine.
 However, current ultrasound imaging has limited spatial resolution, depends on bulky devices and is highly user dependend.
 HybridEcho is an interdisciplinary group of engineers, computer scientists and physicians working on methods and technologies to resolve these issues.

-With our research group we cover the complete area of medical ultrasound, from transducer development over signal design to advanced algorithms.
+With our research group we cover the complete area of medical ultrasound, from transducer development over signal processing to clinical studies.

 Ultrasound Spectroscopy for the detection of inflammation in inflammatory bowel disease